Superconducting instabilities in a spinful Sachdev-Ye-Kitaev model

-\emph{Phase diagram.--} By self-consistently solving the saddle-point equations as described above, we first explore the low-temperature physics of the model.
-The resulting phase diagram is shown in Fig.~\ref{fig:phasediagram_B0}.
-For repulsive interactions between the two flavors ($\alpha > 0$) we find a charged, compressible SYK non-Fermi liquid, with an extensive residual entropy $\mathcal{S}_0$ that is a function of the charge density $\mathcal{Q}$~\cite{Sachdev2015, Gu2020}.
-In contrast, for attractive interactions ($\alpha < 0)$ there is an instability to a gapped superconducting phase generated by the spontaneous breaking of $U(1)$ charge conservation.
-This should be compared to the results of Refs.~\cite{Sahoo2020, Klebanov2020}, showing a spontaneous breaking of the \emph{axial} $U(1)$ symmetry with charge quantum number $Q_- = Q_\up - Q_\down$, whereby an ``excitonic" order parameter $\sim i \langle c_{i \up} c_{i \down}^\dagger \rangle$ is generated for $\alpha < 0$.
-Indeed, the Hamiltonian studied in Refs.~\cite{Sahoo2020, Klebanov2020} is related to Eq.~\ref{eq:H_two_TR_cSYKS} by a particle-hole transformation for a single flavor: $c_{i \down} \rightarrow c_{i \down}^\dagger$, $c_{i \down}^\dagger \rightarrow - c_{i \down}$, according to which we expect a spontaneous expectation value $\Delta \equiv i F_{\tau=0} = \frac{i}{N} \sum_j \langle c_{j \up} c_{j \down} \rangle$ to develop for $\alpha < 0$.
-That is, in our case the \emph{global} U(1) symmetry with $\mathcal{Q} = \mathcal{Q}_\up + \mathcal{Q}_\down$ is instead broken, leading to a spin-singlet superconducting state.
+\emph{Phase diagram.--} We first explore the low-temperature physics of the model by self-consistently solving the saddle-point equations as described above.
+The resulting phase diagram is shown in Fig.~\ref{fig2}.
+For attractive interactions between the two flavors ($\alpha < 0$) we find an SYK non-Fermi liquid with extensive residual entropy.
+In contrast, for repulsive interactions ($\alpha > 0)$ there is an instability to a gapped superconducting phase generated by the spontaneous breaking of $U(1)$ charge conservation.
+This should be compared to the results of Refs.~\cite{Sahoo2020, Klebanov2020}, showing a spontaneous breaking of the \emph{axial} $U(1)$ symmetry with quantum number $Q_- = Q_\up - Q_\down$, whereby an ``excitonic" order parameter $\frac{1}{N}\sum_j \langle c_{j \up} c_{j \down}^\dagger \rangle$ is generated for $\alpha < 0$.
+Indeed, the Hamiltonian studied in Refs.~\cite{Sahoo2020, Klebanov2020} is related to Eq.~\ref{eq:H_two_TR_cSYKS} by a particle-hole transformation for a single flavor $c_{i \down}^\dagger \leftrightarrow c_{i \down}$ combined with $\alpha \rightarrow - \alpha$, according to which we expect a spontaneous expectation value $\Delta \equiv F_{\tau=0} = \frac{1}{N} \sum_j \langle c_{j \up} c_{j \down} \rangle$ to develop for $\alpha > 0$.
+That is, in our case the \emph{global} U(1) symmetry with $\mathcal{Q} = \mathcal{Q}_\up + \mathcal{Q}_\down$ is instead broken, leading to a spin-singlet SC state, and the instability now interestingly occurs for \emph{repulsive} inter-flavor interactions.